zapier/zapier-platform/packages/cli/README-source.md

 ### Tutorial

-For a full tutorial, head over to our [Tutorial](https://platform.zapier.com/cli_tutorials/getting-started) for a comprehensive walkthrough for creating your first app.
+For a full tutorial, head over to our [Tutorial](https://platform.zapier.com/quickstart/cli-tutorial) for a comprehensive walkthrough for creating your first integration.
 If this isn't your first rodeo, read on!

-## Creating a Local App
+## Creating a Local Integration

 > Tip: Check the [Quick Setup](https://github.com/zapier/zapier-platform/blob/main/packages/cli/README.md#quick-setup-guide) if this is your first time using the platform!

-Creating an App can be done entirely locally and they are fairly simple Node.js apps using the standard Node environment and should be completely testable.
-However, a local app stays local until you `zapier register`.
+Creating an Integration can be done entirely locally and they are fairly simple Node.js integrations using the standard Node environment and should be completely testable.
+However, a local integration stays local until you `zapier register`.

 ```bash
 # make your folder